 4. Opt for a More Affordable Date or Time

 While most couples like to host their weddings on a weekend, it is not just costly but also extremely difficult to book wedding vendors on those days.
 A good alternative is to plan a midweek wedding on Thursday that helps you avoid weekend prices and gives your guests a reason to apply for a day off on the following day so they can enjoy a long weekend.

 Afraid that your guests won’t show up because it’s a work day?
 Frankly, your closest friends and family members will want to be present no matter which day you opt to host your wedding.
 Keeping your guest list small and intimate will easily eliminate such worries.

-Of course, you can easily fund this trip with a credit line from a loan company in Singapore but there are better alternatives such as choosing a local staycation, a destination with weaker currencies, or travelling during off-peak seasons.
+Of course, you can easily fund this trip with a personal loan from a licensed money lender in Singapore but there are better alternatives such as choosing a local staycation, a destination with weaker currencies, or travelling during off-peak seasons.
 These options can help you save but are just as much fun.